FiberedSkies/FiberedSkies/README.md

-### Hey I'm Estelle!
+### Hey I'm Estelle 🌟

 I'm an extremely curious transgender head of research at [Primitive](https://github.com/primitivefinance).
-My current academic obsession is molecular biophysics.
+I have a giant cat companion named Sushi 🍣, she's twice the size of your average kitty 🐱.
+My academic background is in astrophysics with a particular focus on stellar physics 🌌.
 Recently have taken the dive into financial derivative research.

 - 🔭 Currently working on [Arbiter](https://github.com/primitivefinance/arbiter) and LLM tooling
 - 🌱 I’m currently learning Rust